nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_condition.md

 ## How the Condition List is Constructed ##
-The condition list is constructed as a single list.
+The condition list is constructed as a list, there may be one or more list types.
 The diagram below shows the Resources used and relationships between the Resources.

 <img src="images/build/condition_basic_structure.png" style="width:100%;max-width: 100%;">